PeterAltmann/SSIdemo/README.md

       {
         "mime-type": "text/plain",
         "name": "signatory_power",
-        "value": "The board of directors is inteitled to sign on behalf of the company.
+        "value": "The board of directors is entitled to sign on behalf of the company.
 Signatory power individually by the board members."
       },
       {
         "mime-type": "text/plain",